akashravi/SWAN-Package-Manager/index.md

 - To configure the project, click the cog button.
 This would reveal a side panel listing down the installed packages, along with their corresponding versions.

 - If in case the project metadata and the underlying environment are not in sync, the sidebar will also list the packages that need to be additionally installed.
 This is fundamental to share projects and collaborate with peers.
-By default, when an user clones a shared project, the required packages are not installed.
-This extension will let users to install them.
+By default, when a user clones a shared project, the required packages are not installed.
+This extension will let users install them.

 - To install a new package, the user can search for them (an autocomplete feature is available).
 The selected packages are installed only when the user clicks the 'install' button.
 This allows the selection of other packages before issuing the 'install' command, which might take a while.